-- Protect harvested potatoes from sunlight; potatoes exposed to light will green and produce a bitter chemical compound called solanine.
+- Protect harvested potatoes from sunlight; those exposed to light will become green potatoes and produce a bitter chemical compound called solanine.

-- Allow potatoes to cure before storing them.
+- Cure potatoes before storing them.
 Curing will harden the skins for storage.
 Set tubers in a single layer in a dark place at 50°F to 60°F for two weeks to cure.

-- Save the best tubers for planting next season.
+- Save the best tubers to plant potatoes next season.
 Don’t save potatoes that are soft or discolored.
-Don’t save potatoes if any of the plants are diseased.
+Don’t save potatoes if any of the potato plants are diseased.